Animal Products (Fees, Charges, and Levies) Regulations 2007

 1

-• The levies set out in this schedule are payable by—
+The levies set out in this schedule are payable by—

-• (a) operators of risk management programmes in respect of operations under the programme:
+operators of risk management programmes in respect of operations under the programme:

-• (b) operators of hides and skins export approved premises:
+operators of export approved premises:

 2

-• The levies set out in this schedule are payable irrespective of who performs any verification or other function in relation to the processing operations.
+The levies set out in this schedule are payable irrespective of who performs any verification or other function in relation to the processing operations.

 3

-1Levies per head where animals slaughtered and dressed (GST exclusive)
+1Levies per head where animals slaughtered and dressed

 The following levies are payable by the operators (not being homekill or recreational catch service providers) of premises or places where the animals specified are slaughtered and dressed, on the basis of the number of animals slaughtered and dressed: